T-PYTHON-OCT-23/PROJECT-UNIT-1/README.md

-    -Type number 2 to view the list of available pets sorted based on age -Type number 3 to adopt a pet from the center, then write the index number for the pet you would like to adopt -Type number 4 to feed a pet from the center, then write the index number for the pet you want  to feed -Type number 5 to exit from applecation.
+    -Type number 2 to view the list of available pets sorted based on age -Type number 3 to adopt a pet from the center, then write the index number for the pet you would like to adopt -Type number 4 to feed a pet from the center, then write the index number for the pet you want  to feed -Type number 5 to add pet to adoption center, and then fill the required.
+    -Type number 6 to exit from application.

 ### For your project.
 Edit this README.md file to include your own project name,  overview, user stories, and usage.